 Task 1.
-Oil immersion objectives
+Oil immersion objectives: the role of magnification on image intensity

 Objective lenses are made of glass or similar material.
 That is, the index of refraction of the objective lenses is greater than that of the air.
 Cells sit on glass (or plastic) substrates, both of which have higher indices of refraction than air.
 Thus, the light that forms an image of the cells makes transitions across several different regions with different indices of refraction.